-- All faculty members hold doctorate degrees from accredited seminaries and universities in the disciplines of theological and biblical studies.
-Their rich ministry experiences have also enhance their teaching and mentoring. - We encourage students and faculty to maintain a close relationships with the Lord, in their walk with God, prayer life, preaching and evangelism. - We focus on equipping Chinese students to serve and establish churches in North America and across the world. - We emphasize field education and missions by requiring students to participate in local church ministry during regular school terms and participating in short-term missions and full-time field education in the summer.
+• All faculty members hold doctorate degrees from accredited seminaries and universities in the disciplines of theological and biblical studies.
+Their rich ministry experiences have also enhanced their teaching and mentoring.

+- We encourage students and faculty to maintain a close relationship with the Lord, in their walk with God, prayer life, preaching and evangelism. - We focus on equipping Chinese students to serve and establish churches in North America and across the world. - We emphasize field education and missions by requiring students to participate in local church ministry during regular school terms and participating in short-term missions and full-time field education in the summer. - Every Wednesday, we have a chapel service, student activities, and advisory groups in the afternoon.
+Students are encouraged to attend the morning and evening prayer meetings on campus and in the dormitory.

-&lt;sup>1 Students from all ethnic backgrounds competent in Chinese are also welcome in the program.
+&lt;sup>1 Students from all ethnic backgrounds competent in Chinese are also welcome to the program.